Interactive Visualization Project

 - Standalone data files in CSV, JSON, or similar format.

-- JavaScript written by you, in one or more standalone JS files.
+- Python or JavaScript code to produce the interactive, in one or more standalone JS files.

 - Python or JavaScript code used to clean/prepare your data.